shreedhar13/Website_Information_Scraping/README.md

 # Web Scraping Project

-This project is designed to scrape various websites, extract relevant information, and store it in a structured format.
+This project is designed to scrape various websites using python library such as beautifulsoup and request , extract relevant information, and store it in a structured format ex- RDBMS(MySQL) or CSV files.
 The project includes multiple steps: setting up the environment, scraping the website, storing the scraped data, and cleaning the data.

 ## Table of Contents
 1. [Installation](#installation)